MEATYY78/MEATYY78/README.md

 I HAVE NO MOUTH AND I MUST SCREAM FANS TOO!!!
 TALK TO ME!!!

 Yeah about Dandy's world!
 I'm currently staying away from Dandy's world due to the horrible fandom & losing interest!
-Dandy's world fans & DW related friends on Ponytown are still always welcomed unless you're not one of THESE horrible fans!
+But Dandy's world fans & DW related friends on Ponytown are still always welcomed unless you're not one of THESE horrible fans!
 (TALK TO ME RAZZLE AND DAZZLE FANS!)

 ![fff](https://github.com/user-attachments/assets/53f98d46-086d-450a-a534-c21e478ef501)